 The beauty of the draft is every year it offers renewed hope.
 Whether it’s for franchises seeking a savior or players looking to take that next step in their careers, it’s a time of positivity.
 But it can also be time to reflect on the perseverance needed just to put that NHL sweater on for the first time.
 Florida third-rounder Logan Hutsko knows that better than anyone in the 2018 class.

 As a teenager, he played at Shattuck-St. Mary’s prep school, the alma mater of Sidney Crosby and Jonathan Toews.
 After that, Hutsko earned entry into USA Hockey’s National Team Development Program, where he was hot-housed with the some of the best under-17s and under-18s in the nation.
-But the path to the NHL is never easy, and for Hutsko, his two years with the NTDP ended up being the most foreboding of...
+But the path to the NHL is never easy, and for Hutsko, his two years with the NTDP ended up being the most foreboding of his life.